steven-halla/casino_hell/README.md

 new enemy spell  poisoin bite, opposum in  a can , bites cause a loss of magic, locks player in for 5 turns. if no MP then coins are targeted at 100 coins.
 10 MP per nibble

+rib lock needs to have bleeding affect of -5 hp per turn  per rib